How to Track Stock Your Trades with FREE Google Spreadsheets:

 The great thing about using Google Sheets to track your trades is you can setup the spreadsheets to automatically update with data from Google Finance!

 And don’t worry.
 It’s actually VERY easy and I’ll show you exactly how to do it.

 Another benefit is these Google sheets are stored in the Google Drive cloud.
 So you can easily access them from anywhere… (unlike Excel files that you may only be able to store on your computer!)

 You can very easily track your trades in only a few minutes per day… without having to update price data… from anywhere in the world!

-It’s fast, easy and an efficient way to stay on top of your trading activity.
+It’s a fast, easy and efficient way to stay on top of your trading activity.